Cardiovascular Endurance: Your GCSE PE Guide to a Healthy Heart

 -

-VO2 max test: This is a laboratory-based test that measures the maximum amount of oxygen your body can utilize during exercise.
+VO2 max test: This is a laboratory-based test that measures the maximum amount of oxygen your body can put to use during exercise But it adds up..

 -